FACTBOX-Reaction to the death of South Africa's Desmond Tutu | Politics

 BERNICE KING, DAUGHTER OF MARTIN LUTHER KING "I’m saddened to learn of the death of global sage, human rights leader, and powerful pilgrim on earth ... we are better because he was here."

-BASIM NAEEM, SENIOR OFFICIAL WITH PALESTINIAN ISLAMIST MILITANT GROUP HAMAS, TOLD REUTERS "Our Palestinian people lost a strong supporter of their march towards freedom and independence.
+BASIM NAEEM, SENIOR OFFICIAL WITH PALESTINIAN ISLAMIST MILITANT GROUP HAMAS "Our Palestinian people lost a strong supporter of their march towards freedom and independence.
 Father Desmond Tutu spent his entire life struggling against racism and defending human rights and especially on the Palestinian land."

-WASEL ABU YOUSSEF, MEMBER OF THE EXECUTIVE COMMITTEE OF THE PALESTINE LIBERATION ORGANISATION, TOLD REUTERS "Father Desmond Tutu was one of the biggest supporters of the Palestinian cause.
+WASEL ABU YOUSSEF, MEMBER OF THE EXECUTIVE COMMITTEE OF THE PALESTINE LIBERATION ORGANISATION "Father Desmond Tutu was one of the biggest supporters of the Palestinian cause.
 He had always advocated the rights of the Palestinians to gain their freedom and rejected Israeli occupation and Apartheid."

+BRITISH BILLIONAIRE BUSINESSMAN RICHARD BRANSON "The world has lost a giant.
+He was a brave leader, a mischievous delight, a profound thinker and a dear friend ...
+He used his incredible moral courage to bridge divides and showed all of us how we have one common humanity."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)